Positioning Babies In Critical Care

 Neonatal Oral Motor Assessment Scale Practitioner (NOMAS)

-The Neonatal Oral Motor Assessment Scale was developed in 1983 by Marjorie Meyer Palmer MA, CCC-SLP, and is used for evaluating “neonatal sucking patterns in preterm and term infants” according to their international homepage.
-This certification requires a three-day training course, bedside practicum, and test in order to become a certified NOMAS practitioner.
+The Neonatal Oral Motor Assessment Scale was developed in 1983 by Marjorie Meyer Palmer MA, CCC-SLP, and is used for evaluating “neonatal sucking patterns in preterm and term infants,” according to their international homepage.
+This certification requires a three-day training course, bedside practicum, and a test in order to become a certified NOMAS practitioner.
 Learn more about training and becoming certified here.

-The Neuro-Developmental Treatment Association is a not-for-profit association “consisting of therapists, consumers and other professionals dedicated to the use and advancement of Neuro-Developmental Treatment (NDT) approach to multidisciplinary treatment of neuromuscular dysfunction” according to their certification brochure
+The Neuro-Developmental Treatment Association is a not-for-profit association “consisting of therapists, consumers, and other professionals dedicated to the use and advancement of Neuro-Developmental Treatment (NDT) approach to multidisciplinary treatment of neuromuscular dysfunction,” according to their certification brochure.

 The NDT Certification™ ensures the continuous integration of current NDT Theory and Practice.
 Learn more about the certification and its requirements here.